Alexandria City High School: History

+King Street Campus

+The King Street Campus is one of four ACHS campuses.
+Because it is the largest campus and has traditionally served the most students, it is considered to be the school's primary campus.

-In 1965, Alexandria City High School, then called T. C. Williams, initially opened its doors to eighth graders, freshmen, sophomores, and juniors, and graduated its first class in June 1967.
-It was Alexandria's third public high school and Minnie Howard Middle School was its "feeder" school, for seventh and eighth graders.
+In 1965, what is now the King Street Campus, then called T. C. Williams, initially opened its doors to eighth graders, freshmen, sophomores, and juniors.
+The school graduated its first class in June 1967.
+It was Alexandria's third public high school, and Minnie Howard Middle School was its "feeder" school, for seventh and eighth graders.

 In 1965, the city integrated its public schools.
 In 1971, the city consolidated all high school students into T. C. Williams, so that the school became Alexandria's only public senior high school serving 11th and 12th graders.
 The city's freshmen and sophomores attended Francis C. Hammond and George Washington, the other former four-year schools involved in the three school consolidation.
 While T. C. Williams and George Washington were already integrated in 1971, Hammond was nearly all white, while the city was about one-fifth black.

 Increasing enrollment prompted plans for a new school.
 In January 2004, the Alexandria School Board approved a plan to build an entirely new school building at the existing location to provide more space.
 The new building opened on September 4, 2007.
 The original T. C. Williams building was demolished in January 2008.
 The new T. C. Williams campus was certified LEED Gold by the U.S. Green Building Council in 2009.

 The gym of the original T. C. Williams building was named after Gerry Bertier, a member of the Titans' 1971 state championship football team who was paralyzed in a car crash and died 10 years later in a second auto accident near Charlottesville, Virginia.
 The newly constructed basketball court was named in honor of the late Earl Lloyd on December 1, 2007.
 Lloyd attended Parker-Gray High School, which was Alexandria's all-black high school at the time.
 Lloyd was the first African-American to play in the NBA.

 The football stadium is named Parker-Gray Stadium in deference to the former pre-segregation high school, whose campus was sold for office buildings in the 1980s.
 The football field was grass until an artificial turf was installed in 2006.

 During his run for the Democratic nomination, Barack Obama held a rally at T. C. Williams on February 10, 2008.

-"A. C." serves 9th through 12th grade students at both the King Street Campus and the A.C.
-Minnie Howard Campus, located 0.6 miles (1.0 km) from the main building.
-Two middle schools, Francis C. Hammond Middle School (1.8 miles west), and George Washington Middle School (2.0 miles south east), serve 6th through 8th grade students and are housed in the former high schools.